AAGaming00/Material-You-Apps/README.md

 ##  <img src="https://user-images.githubusercontent.com/123305689/236613393-bc0c38a3-7b71-4df8-9893-1a9e28602280.png" width="48"> Motorola

 ## All motorola ports can be found [here!](https://www.pling.com/p/1884299) <sup>`🧉 Pling`</sup>
+> All of these work with all devices!

 #### [Motorola Calculator](https://www.pling.com/p/1884299) <sup>`🧉 Pling`</sup>